 5. Limit Withdrawals to a Maximum of 4% of Portfolio Value Per Year

 Their work included a similar analysis for a hypothetical couple retiring in 1972 with a similar portfolio.
 During the 40-year span, the economy witnessed two of the worst bear markets in Wall Street history, five recessions, two wars, and the great bull market of 1982 to 2000.
-A 5% withdrawal rate would have depleted the fund by 1997; a 4% rate left almost $1 million remaining in principal at the end of 2011.
+A 5% withdrawal rate would have depleted the fund by 1997.
+A 4% rate left almost $1 million remaining in principal at the end of 2011.

-A study by Ibbotson Associates recommends a strategy similar to that required by the IRS for required minimum distributions (RMD) from a qualified retirement plan.
+A study by Ibbotson Associates recommends a strategy similar to that required by the IRS for required minimum distributions (RMDs) from a qualified retirement plan.
 The percentage of the principal withdrawn is based upon mortality tables and one’s expectation for living beyond his or her expected death age.

 Their portfolio has largely recovered from the depths of 2009.
-Ironically, their financial position is better today than they would have experienced had Bill retired as planned at age 62.
+Ironically, their financial position is better today than had Bill retired as planned at age 62.
 Even though Bill is not sure how much longer he will work, he has implemented a number of the above strategies to avoid a repeat of 2009, and to better position both himself and his wife for a secure retirement.